kevinpengecon/econnotes/index.md

 9. What Happens When Economies Interact
 10. What Happens in the Short Run

 Section 0 is a review on the math skills that are essential to this level of economics.
 Sections 1 through 5 are generally in a Basic Economics I course, which deals with the core concepts in microeconomics.
-Sections 6 through 10 are generally is a Basic Economics II course, which introduces students to topics in macroeconomics.
+Sections 6 through 10 are generally in a Basic Economics II course, which introduces students to topics in macroeconomics.

 ### Intermediate Economics